charroux/DockerCompose/README.md

 docker-compose up --build

 --build is used to upadate Docker images each time docker-compose is used.

+Display the presentation layer in a web browser: http://localhost:8282/
 ```

 The PHP presentation layer: https://github.com/charroux/DockerCompose/blob/master/presentation/index.php